mstanczy/git-workshop/README.md

 ```
 git rebase buttons
 ```
-9. display "git history" and notice that commits from buttons branch were rewinded and then re-applied on the master branch instead of creating a merge commit.
+9. display ```git history``` and notice that commits from buttons branch were rewinded and then re-applied on the master branch instead of creating a merge commit.
 ```
 git history
 ```

 10. update line 97 and change '2016' into '2020'.
-Commit changes into master
+Commit changes into "master"
 ```
 git commit -am "updated footer to 2020"
 ```